JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 \end{equation}
 $$

+### Selection of intrinsic dimensionality
+Usually we do not have a coherent and systematic way to detemrine the optimal intrinsic dimensionality.
+Here for factor analysis, based on its explicit probabilistic inference structure, the authors could easily compute the likelihood for cross-validated data.

+### Measurement of cumulative shared variance
+Based on equations (13), the original covariance of $$u$$ is decomposed (with minor substitutions) into a shared component $$\Lambda \Lambda^T$$ and an independent component $$\Psi$$.
+In order to calculate the amount of shared variance along orthogonal directions within the manifold (notice this is a linear manifold), consequently, the authors calculated the eigenvalues of $$\Lambda \Lambda^T$$ which present the shared variances, each corresponds to an orthonormalized latent dimension.
+This is similar to Churchland 2012 the last blog...

 ## Conclusions
 The neural manifold reflects the inherent connectivity which constrains (in a short term) the potentially learnable patterns.
 Consequently, the neural connectivity network structure dictates possible neural patterns and corresponding behavior repertoire the animals are capable of performing.

 This paper strengthens my belief in the legit usability of the low dimensional structure among neural population, and more crucially the value of perturbation methods to causally verify the neural manifold.
+Specifically, the extraction of latent factors, other than directly mapping neural activties to cursor kinematics, not only adds more interpretability to the framework, but also provies a readily distinguishable strategy of within/outside-manifold perturbations.
+This reminds me of many other models with latent factors in between: (xxx, xxx, xxx, xxx).

 # Batista 2025